mdn/content/files/en-us/web/javascript/reference/global_objects/intl/numberformat/numberformat/index.md

         > **Note:** `roundingIncrement` option cannot be mixed with significant digits rounding or any setting of `roundingPriority` other than "auto".

     - `trailingZeroDisplay`
-      - : A string expressing the strategy for displaying trailing zeros on whole numbers, the defaults is "`auto`".
+      - : A string expressing the strategy for displaying trailing zeros on whole numbers.
+The default is "`auto`".

-        - "`auto`" keep trailing zeros according to minimumFractionDigits and minimumSignificantDigits
+        - "`auto`": keep trailing zeros according to minimumFractionDigits and minimumSignificantDigits
-        - "`stripIfInteger`" the result with more precision wins a conflict
+        - "`stripIfInteger`": the result with more precision wins a conflict
-        - "`lessPrecision`" same as "auto", but remove the fraction digits if they are all zero
+        - "`lessPrecision`": same as "auto", but remove the fraction digits if they are all zero

     The following properties fall into two groups:
     `minimumIntegerDigits`, `minimumFractionDigits`, and